tonysoutha/csci3081/project/docs/Iteration3Requirements.md

 		IN THE BRANCH refactor/iter3, refactor the code in your iteration3 source code (/project/src).

-		Create a text or web-viewable document called refactor.xxx in the /docs directory, that contains these:
+		Create a text or web-viewable document called refactor.xxx (where xxx is a placeholder for the suffixes: pdf, doc, txt, or rtf - but note, we would prefer a pdf file) in the /docs directory, that contains these:

 		* A list of the files and methods added and/or changed.
 		* The code, filename, and line number where the temporary variable was defined.